ahmed-debbech/fancy_array/README.md

 # fancy_array
 A library for C to use dynamic arrays more efficiently without dealing with pointers.

+### Documentation soon~